 If you look at a chart showing wind generation more or less anywhere in the world where the readings shown are taken at frequent intervals, you will almost always see an irregular pattern of generation.
 This behaviour is often referred to as intermittency, but is probably more correctly referred to as variability.

 If somebody wanted to persuade you that wind generation would solve your energy needs, this variability would seem to be a significant obstacle as it seems that the amount of wind generation available at any time varies hugely.
 This problem is further exacerbated by the fact that you cannot predict accurately how much wind there will be even over relatively short timescales.
-Even if you could forecast it, the other main disadvantage of wind is that you cannot control it.
+Even if you could forecast it, another disadvantage of wind is that you cannot control it.
 Even if you anticipate a period of low wind you are limited in what you can do to deal with it.

 What is needed here is a way of effectively dealing with this variability.
 In GB at present it is primarily dealt with by the use of controllable sources of supply that are dispatchable, i.e. can be controlled.
 These include CCGT Gas.
 However, the main existing dispatchable sources are CO2 emitters, and one over-arching objective is to stop using them.
 So, what to do instead?

 There are few options to deal with the problem by supplying the "missing" supply without using fossil fuels or huge amounts of storage.